the Eidolon Empress

 Vampiric Weaknesses: while immortals are permanently slain only by total body disintegration, destruction on their home plane, or being killed by a fellow immortal, traditional vampires are instead beholden to a completely different set of weaknesses.
 Eidolon is no exception to this rule, and is subject to a large number of character hindrances that came along with her impressive vampiric powers.

 * Aversion and Susceptibility / Running Water: Eidolon has an aversion to crossing running water, such as a river.
-She must pass a challenging difficulty Willpower action in order to do so.
+She must pass a challenging difficulty Willpower action to do so.
 Furthermore, if the Empress is submerged in running water, she'll lose one card of Health each exchange, which isn't countered by her regeneration any, until she either gets out of the water or dissolves within it.

 * Originator's Onus: while many vampires (such as the Eidolon Empress) lack mesmerism in a general sense, all vampires possess this ability, or are subject to it, in regards to their progenitors or descendants.
 In other words, a vampire can use this power at their Willpower intensity to command undead they are responsible for creating, and resist commands from their creators as if her Willpower was zero (0).